Lamb meatballs in curry sauce for the win.

-- ⅓ cup of cashews ground to a paste*
+- 1/3 cup cashews ground into a paste*

 - 1 cup plain yogurt + 2 Tbsp. for thickening (paleo diet: coconut milk yogurt)

 - 1 dash allspice

 * Place cashews in a small food processor with about 1 Tbsp. oil.
 Grind thoroughly until a chunky paste is formed.

 Preheat oven to 350°F.

 For the curry sauce: In a Dutch oven on medium heat saute the onions, jalapeno and garlic in the oil until onions are translucent.
 Add the Roma tomatoes and allow this to simmer for about 20 minutes while breaking down with a wooden spoon.
 While simmering you can make the cashew paste.